mainajohn5100/test/ONBOARDING.md

 3. Feel free to upload a profile photo to personalize your account.

 ### Submitting and Viewing Tickets
-*   **Create a Ticket**: Click "Tickets" > "Create Ticket" from the main menu.
+*   **Create a Ticket**: Click "Tickets" from the main menu and then "New Ticket".
 Fill in the title and a detailed description of your issue.
-You can also add attachments like screenshots.
+You can also drag and drop attachments like screenshots directly into the form.
 *   **View Your Tickets**: The "Tickets" section will show you a list of all tickets you have submitted.
 You can filter them by status.
 *   **Reply to Tickets**: Click on any ticket to view the conversation.
 You can add a reply to provide more information or respond to an agent, as long as the ticket is not closed.